School of Health Professions and Education

 The School of HPE will recruit and retain faculty, who are experts in their fields

-Facilitator: Ashraf Elazzazi with Annette Becker, Amy Haver, Kirstin Walker UC Strategic Goals (4, 5)
+Facilitator: Ashraf Elazzazi with Annette Becker, Amy Haver, Kirstin Walker; Utica Strategic Goals (4, 5)

 - The School of HPE will utilize effective strategies to recruit, and retain qualified and diverse faculty and enhance their expertise.